 The following account is based on my experience of about two weeks in the Surgical Intensive Care unit.
-I was recovering from unusually extreme surgeries with some complications, and so my experience was probably worse than 90% of people that spend time in the Intensive Care Unit.
+I was recovering from unusually extreme surgeries with some complications, and spent longer than the average stay in the Intensive Care Unit.
 I also want to say that I received fantastic care in one of the best hospitals in the world, and I am deeply appreciative for the care and love that kept me alive.
 Current research is showing that patients probably would benefit from less sedation while in ICU than previously thought, but I believe because of the extremity of my surgery that less sedation/pain killers may not have been an option.
 The ICU is a “perfect storm” for delirium and I believe that as new protocols are put into place this may be diminished, but due to the severity of the medical conditions that land people in the ICU, delirium and trauma will not be eradicated.
 Therefore, my mission is to help patients, family members and care givers to identify Post-ICU conditions and get help for these, when they occur— Post Traumatic Stress Disorder, depression, cognitive problems, and the like.
 And, to help the nurses, doctors, occupational therapists, physical therapists and psychiatrists in the ICU, with help of patients’ loved ones,notice the patients’ delirium, take it seriously, and do what they can to alleviate it.

 This is my story:

 (you are trying to save my life––but it feels like you are trying to kill me)